This site requires a more recent version of Adobe Flash Player to function properly.

 The Fee per Satellite TV Subscriber for Dish's core offering was about $64 per month in 2015.
 In comparison, we estimate that Dish charges around $7 per subscriber per month for DVR service and around $10 per subscriber per month for HD service, which are considerably below Dish's Fee per Satellite TV Subscriber.

 Limited Number of HD and DVR Customers

-At the end of 2014, Dish had about 14% market share in the US Pay TV market, representing around 14 million subscribers.
+At the end of 2015, Dish had about 14% market share in the US Pay TV market, representing around 14 million subscribers.
 We expect Dish's market share to decline slightly throughout our forecast period.
 The total number of subscribers to Dish's satellite service is the upper limit on the number of HD and DVR customers that the company can have.
-Currently, approximately 66% of Dish subscribers opt-in for DVR service and we expect this figure to rise to about 82% by the end of the Trefis forecast period.
-Similarly, HD service is used by less than 77% of Dish customers today and we expect this figure to rise to beyond 90%.
+Currently, approximately 68% of Dish subscribers opt-in for DVR service, and we expect this figure to rise to about 82% by the end of the Trefis forecast period.
+Similarly, HD service is used by around 78% of Dish customers today, and we expect this figure to rise to beyond 90%.

 Dish's strategy of amassing spectrum

 There is a looming spectrum crunch in the U.S. wireless industry given the increasing data needs of mobile customers.
 Realizing this spectrum crunch and the associated opportunity, Dish Network has been strategically amassing spectrum.
 The company currently has more than 80 MHz of spectrum holdings including 40 MHz of AWS-4 spectrum, 10 MHz of H Block PCS spectrum, and 25 MHz of AWS-3 spectrum.